R.I.O.: 2011: Sunshine and Turn This Club Around

-2012: "Turn This Club Around (Deluxe Edition)"
+2012: Turn This Club Around (Deluxe Edition)

 In March 2012, Tony T. left the group to concentrate on his solo career.
 Shortly thereafter, he released "Way to Rio".
 Manian and Yanou then remixed "Rock This Club" by King & White in collaboration with Cimo.

 Manian and Yanou recorded R.I.O.'s next single "Party Shaker", with American singer Nicco.
 It was a big hit in Germany, Austria, Switzerland and the Netherlands.
 "Summer Jam" then charted at number 2 in Austria and Switzerland and number 7 in Germany.
 It is a cover of "Summer Jam" by the Underdog Project.

-2013-2014: "Ready or Not"
+2013-2014: Ready or Not

 Their first single in 2013 was "Living in Stereo", with Howard Glasford (vocals) best known from Shakira's single "Un poco de amor".
 It was released in March.
 The single peaked at number 70 in Germany, 32 in Switzerland and 41 in Austria.

-On 10 May, R.I.O. released the single and same-name album "Ready or Not".
+On 10 May, R.I.O. released the single and album of the same name "Ready or Not".
 The album reached 4 in Switzerland, 26 in Austria and 47 in Germany.
 The single jumped to 54 in Germany and peaked at 40 in Austria.
 Later it charted in Switzerland for a week.

 On 2 August, they released an eight-minute medley, consisting of "Turn This Club Around", "Like I Love You", "Animal", "Ready or Not", "Summer Jam", "Party Shaker" and "Shine On".
 In addition, the various music videos of the songs were edited together.
 It was offered on Kontor Summer Jam 2013, as well as a single-track on iTunes.
 In a few hours it reached the top 100 on iTunes.
 On the singles chart, the song charted after a week.
 In Germany and Austria it reached 19.

 At the end of August, they previewed "Komodo (Hard Nights)" and published it on 27 September.
 This was another collaboration-with U-Jean.
 It was seen as using synths too similar to "The Code" of W&W and Ummet Ozcan.
 This song covered "Komodo" by Mauro Picotto, using similar background sounds.
 The track reached the download Charts of all online music services in hours.
 On the German singles chart, it reached 58th.
 In Austria and Switzerland "Komodo (Hard Nights)" debuted at number 45.

 In October, a further remix appeared as a reinterpretation of "Maria (I Like It Loud)" by Scooter from 2003 and was featured 20 Years of Hardcore.
 The Scooters version was itself a remix.
 The first version was from 1997 by Marc Acardipane, Marshall Masters and The Ultimate MC as "I Like It Loud".